yilin-zhang/Prosody-Synthesis-Module/readme.md

 npm i
 ```

-Most of time, you need a configuration file to make it work properly.
+Most of the time, you need a configuration file to make it work properly.
 To do
 this, put a file `config.yml` in the project root.
-Here's a configuration example:
+Here's a configuration
+example:

 ``` yaml
 osc_bridge_ip: 127.0.0.1